 Ongoing Support

 Ongoing support in the form of training, maintenance, spare parts, and repairs is vital to maintaining operational efficiency and promoting equipment longevity.
-Be sure to select a manufacturer that has a proven track record of support after the sale.
+Be sure to select a manufacturer that has a proven track record of post-sale support.
 These services are a critical lifeline in the event of a problem, or when operators need assistance in optimizing the process and performance of the unit(s) to maximize efficiency.

 Conclusion